robsingh/Python-Refresher/dictionaries/README.md

 }
 ```
 * Keys in the above example are 'name', 'age', 'city', and 'email'.
 * Every key has a corresponding value.
+Keys are unique.
+In case a keys is defined multiple times, the value of the last 'wins'!
+* Only immutable data types can be used as keys i.e. no lists or dictionaries can be used.
 * We call a key-value pair an item.
 * Dictionaries are useful for organizing data in a way that allows quick and easy access.
 * Dictionaries are mutable.